ExxML/UBC-Course-Sniper/README.md

 UBC Course Sniper is a Python script that automates the process of registering for courses on the UBC Workday platform.
 It allows users to specify a target time and automatically clicks the registration buttons when the time arrives.

-## Usage

-1. Sync your computer time with the target time.
-2. Manually log in to UBC Workday with your CWL.
-3. Open the `Saved Schedule` page of the schedule you want to register.
-4. Once you are on the page, press `Enter` in the terminal to continue.
-5. The script will wait until the target time and automatically click the registration buttons.

 ## Installation

 1. Install Python 3.12.